kaiseriskera/FABLE/README.md

 <p align="center">
   <img width="366" height="280" src="img6.jpg">

 **NanoNathair is an automated and reproducible snakemake workflow tailored to Oxford Nanopore Sequencing reads.
-After easy installation with conda, it is straightforward to run on local computers where low-quality reads are filtered out for the generation of high-quality alignments against a reference genome**
+After easy installation with conda, it is straightforward to run on local computers, filtering out and trimming low-quality reads to generate high-quality alignments against a reference genome**

 ### Pre-requisite
 ```bash